-8. The Attorney General is entitled ex officio to appear and be heard before the Supreme Court, wherever it is sitting, and before the Magistrates' Court.
+- 8. (1) The Attorney General is entitled ex officio to appear and be heard before the Supreme Court, wherever it is sitting, and before the Magistrates' Court. - (2) The Attorney General may be enrolled or licensed in accordance with these rules.